ADR-0015: Service Discovery Auth Semantics — Auth-gated with Enumeration-Safe 404

 2. For authorized callers, a missing resource returns 404 (not 401)

-Point 3 is the enumeration-prevention rule: returning 401 for "exists but unauthorized" vs 404 for "doesn't exist" would allow unauthenticated callers to learn which service IDs are valid by probing the status code.
-Returning 404 uniformly prevents the endpoint from becoming an oracle.
+Point 3 was the enumeration-prevention rule: a response that differs between "exists but unauthorized" and "doesn't exist" would let unauthenticated callers learn which service IDs are valid by probing the status code.
+The amendment keeps that rule but binds it to response uniformity rather than to the literal 404.

 This is consistent with ICN's adversarial-by-default invariant applied to the HTTP API surface.